CorfuDB/CorfuDB/README.md

 Mac OS X. CorfuDB should also run on Windows as well, but the scripts are not 100% there yet (pull requests welcome).

-To build and run CorfuDB, you will need the Java JDK as well as apache Thrift.
+To build and run CorfuDB, you will need the Java JDK as well as Apache Thrift and Maven.

 On Linux (Debian/Ubuntu), run:
 ```
-$ sudo apt-get install openjdk-7-jdk maven
+$ sudo apt-get install openjdk-7-jdk maven thrift
 ```

 On Mac OS X, the [homebrew](http://brew.sh) package manager should help.
 After installing homebrew, run:
 ```
-$ brew install maven
+$ brew install maven thrift
 ```

 ## Building CorfuDB